Winter is the time for warm foods! Especially if you live in a place that has cold winters like Idaho, my home.

 Corresponding to the Water element and its organs, the Kidney and Bladder, Winter is time of storage and introspection.
 It’s a wonderful time to enrich our lives with the virtue of the season.
 Dried foods, heavy grains, seeds, roots, and squashes that help move the body’s energy inward to deeply nourish us and keep us strong.
 It’s time to slow down, to increase your cooking time, and spend more time indoors resting and enjoying good food and company.
-It’s a wonderful time to polish the dynamic relationship between the Heart and Kidneys—but I’m jumping ahead.
+It’s a wonderful time to polish the dynamic relationship between the Heart and Kidneys but I’m jumping ahead.
 This is a food blog about the Asian medicine principles of eating in winter, which means eating appropriately for your climate.

 General guidelines for eating in Winter

-Eat appropriate for your climate – I live in Idaho, where we are blessed with the full range of seasons.
+Eat appropriate for your climate – I live in Idaho, where we are blessed with four dynamic seasons.
 Winters here can be cold and long.
 In keeping with the principles of Asian (Chinese) medicine, I embrace the changing season which means eating the foods that are seasonal, local and sustainable.
 Not a lot grows in winter here without the help of a greenhouse or well protected garden area.
 Of course foods will vary greatly from region to region.
 Take a bit time to look at the history and traditional foods of the area.
 Fruit ambrosia (coconut and oranges) might be right on if you live in Hawaii or Florida, but these foods are very cold and clearing and inappropriate for someone living in freezing temperatures…brrrr.

 Because Winter is the season of Water (Yin), we need to nourish Yin and fluids while keeping the Fire (Yang) warm and glowing like a candle in our bodies.

-Winter fruits and berries – Few fruits are available fresh, where I live in Idaho.
+Winter fruits and berries – Few fruits are available fresh in the winter months in Idaho.
 The exception is apples and pears and hard berries like cranberries, which can be wintered over if properly cared for in a cool pantry or root cellar.
 Dried fruits and berries make an appearance this time of year as stewed compotes for hot grain cereals or in tarts.
 I also freeze and home can some fruits for a treat.

 Whole grains – Whole grains have been an integral part of our diets since we first started cultivating the Fertile Crescent, about 10,000 years ago.
 And whole grains are still an essential part of our diets today, providing essential vitamins, minerals, proteins and complex carbohydrates.
 Whole grains are loaded with complex (there’s the key) carbohydrates.
-All carbohydrates create energy, but the more simple the carb (like refined grains–bread, pasta) the faster they burn.
+All carbohydrates create energy, but the more simple the carbohydrate (like refined grains–bread, pasta) the faster they burn.
 Burning the carbohydrates too quickly spikes the body’s glycemic index.
 Complex carbohydrates burn are longer chains that take the body longer to break down, they stabilize blood sugar, create warmth and energy.
-Black rice specifically corresponds with the Winter element and the Kidneys.
+Black rice and wild rice specifically corresponds with the Winter element and the Kidneys.

 Our second favorite flavor–right behind sweet.
 The salty flavor is helps to regulate proper water balance in the body, when used appropriately.
 It descends the energy deep into the core and softens hard masses.
 Out of balance it overly burdens our Kidneys, Bladder and Heart…read more here.